-We first saw the Himba women in Windhoek during our Namibian Safari last year.
+We first saw the Himba tribe women in Windhoek during our Namibian Safari last year.

 Photo: Wikimedia Commons Himba tribe girl by Hans Stieglitz

 My son had a quizzical look when regarding their appearance, but felt at ease enough to ask questions like How did they get the reddish color?
 It’s actually a paste they make from crushed stones, which contain high amounts of iron, with some cow butter.
 Why do they wear it?
 It acts as both a natural insect repellant and sunscreen for their skin.